taranarmo/matlab-ptv-docker/README.md

 ## Docker

-Currenly Dockerfile assumes that matlab installed into `matlab` directory within repo directory and should be edited otherwise.
+Currenly Dockerfile assumes that MATLAB is installed into `matlab` directory within the repo directory and should be edited otherwise.

 Build an image with

     $ docker build -t matlab-ptv .

 You might need superuser rights to run docker, also you can check rootless mode.
-If you need to run docker with superuser rights run it via `sudo`.
+If you need to run docker with superuser rights use `sudo`.
-To run MATLAB in Docker container with GUI you need to run it as follows (see [original answer](https://www.mathworks.com/matlabcentral/answers/332224-is-it-possible-to-install-matlab-in-a-docker-image)):
+To run MATLAB in Docker container with GUI you need to do the following (see [original answer](https://www.mathworks.com/matlabcentral/answers/332224-is-it-possible-to-install-matlab-in-a-docker-image)):

     $ xhost +
     $ docker run --gpus all -it --rm \